 Flower-Insect Timed Counts

 Spend ten minutes watching flowers and insects in good weather!
 This simple survey collects data on the total number of insects that visit a particular flower, ideally chosen from our list of 14 target flowers.
-FIT Counts can be done anywhere, including gardens and parks, in warm, dry weather any time from April to September.
+FIT Counts can be done anywhere, including gardens and parks, in warm, dry weather during daylight hours from 1 April to 30 September.

 Every single count helps make our data more meaningful, and if you can carry out several counts at one location during that time you will be adding extra value to your survey records.
 All the information you need is provided in the survey materials that you can download below, and below that you can watch our video guides to get a flavour of what is involved.